maxzheng/pytest-fixtures/README.rst

     pip install pytest-fixtures

-I suggest adding it to your test requirements in `tox.ini` or `setup.py`.
+To install automatically, add it to your test requirements in `tox.ini` or `setup.py`.

 No Dependencies
 ---------------